Skip to main content

 • Providing false or misleading information.

-• Not providing a police certificate when requested.
+• Omitting a police certificate when it is requested.

 • Incomplete form submission